and-murray/wharf-spaces/README.md

 - **NOTE**: If you have issues with any of the set up, check the [Troubleshooting section](#Troubleshooting).

 - Before anything else, request access to the Club Murray Organisation on GitHub.
-This can be requested from Owners on [this list](https://github.com/orgs/and-murray/people) - you may need another ANDi on the project to access this list on GitHub for you so you know who to ask.
+This can be requested from Owners on [this list](https://github.com/orgs/and-murray/people) - you may need another ANDi on the project to access this list on GitHub for you so you know who to ask to grant you access.
 - Follow the steps on the [React Native docs](https://reactnative.dev/docs/environment-setup) to get setup.
 You want to follow the _'Installing dependencies'_ instructions under the React Native CLI Quickstart tab for both iOS and Android.
   - For the Ruby section, [RVM](https://rvm.io/) is recommended to make it easy to manage Ruby versions.

 ## Cloning the project
 - Clone the project onto your machine using either SSH or HTTPS.
 We recommend using SSH, which requires you to setup an [SSH key](https://github.com/settings/keys).
-Once you've generated an SSH key and added it to your GitHub, you should be able to clone the project in the usual fashion.
+Once you've [generated an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [added it to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), you should be able to clone the project in the usual fashion.
 - Downloading [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) is recommended to help in resolving any authentication issues that may arise.

 ## Setting Up Env Files